vega-studio/deltav/docs/API/Math/vector.md

 Parameter out is optional which will be filled by result if provided

-Returns an array filled with value at 0, 1 from every memeber of list
+Returns an array filled with value at 0, 1 from every member of list

 **floor2(vec: Vec2Compat, out?: Vec2Compat): Vec2**